-WEL believes major changes are needed in the provision of adequate and affordable child care:-
+WEL believes major changes are needed in provision of adequate, affordable child care:-

 Centres and Services should get a proportion of an agreed budget directly from Government with certain conditions as follows:-

 * agreeing to peg fees at an acceptable level

 * demonstrated demand for services